 For Deep-Frying

-- flour (for dusting the shiso leaves)
+- all-purpose flour (plain flour) (for dusting the shiso leaves)

 For Serving